Jesse Kirchner featured in Charleston Style & Design

 Charleston Style & Design—a four-color, quarterly publication—is the Lowcountry’s leading design and lifestyle magazine.
 This month they featured Thurmond Kirchner & Timbes, Jesse Kirchner.

 In 2016, Jesse Kirchner recovered more than $58 million for homeowners and property owners’ associations that had experienced construction defects.
 No small feat.
 But helping his clients is just one of Kirchner’s passions.
-Before practicing law at Thurmond Kirchner & Timbes law firm, Kirchner was a globe-trotter, traveling to places most only dream about.
+Before practicing law at Thurmond Kirchner & Timbes, P.A., Kirchner was a globe-trotter, traveling to places most only dream about.

 We caught up with Kirchner recently and asked him about those early days.